Accessing Ara Irititja by Anangu

-Both from within the Anangu Pitjantjatjara Yankunytjatjara (APY) communities and increasingly from the broader Australian perspective, the Ara Irititja Project is seen to offer a valuable contribution as one of the components in the educational delivery and transmission of APY culture and history to their own youth.
+Both from within the Ngaanyatjarra, Pitjantjatjara and Yankunytjatjara (NPY) communities and increasingly from the broader Australian perspective, the Ara Irititja project is seen to offer a valuable contribution as one of the components in the educational delivery and transmission of APY culture and history to their own youth.

-In 2007 there are now workstations in Western Australia, Northern Territory and South Australia that give Anangu regular access to the Ara Irititja archive.
+In 2007 there were workstations in Western Australia, Northern Territory and South Australia that give Anangu regular access to the Ara Irititja archive.
 These include:

 - All APY communities in SA (except Kanpi and Nyapari where the computer archive is located at the nearby Murputja Education Centre)

 - Ernabella Arts, Pukatja

 - Pukatja (Ernabella) University of SA Anangu Tertiary Education Program (AnTEP)

 - Anangu community centres at Utju (Areyonga) NT and Tjuntjuntjara and Coonana in WA

 - Umoona Aged Care Facility, Coober Pedy SA

 - Alice Springs NT, NPY Women’s Council and PY Media

 - At secondary student centres at Woodville High School and Wiltja Hostel, Adelaide SA